 At a national level, towns have been neglected.
 They have suffered either from a lack of investment or lack of attention from national and devolved governments for a long time.
 The towns that saw their traditional economic bases disappear in the 1980s still persist as major locations of disadvantage.
 The abolition of the regional development agencies and the national regeneration agency (English Partnerships) in 2010 curtailed funding to English regions and blocked an important channel of communication into Whitehall.

 Towns still face challenges in being represented in policy and gaining access to appropriate development funding.
-This is now critical because there are so many upcoming funding and structural changes happening where the voice of towns needs to be heard.
+This is critical with the opportunities presented by upcoming structural changes where the voice of towns needs to be heard.

-Funds for towns as a whole, or regions of towns, have been lacking, but there are developments that we would like to see become opportunities – such as the Shared Prosperity Fund (SPF) and the Local Industrial Strategies (LIS), which contain a ‘place foundation’, the Stronger Towns Fund and the Future High Street Fund (in England).
+Funds for towns as a whole, or regions of towns, have been lacking, but there are developments that we would like to see become opportunities – such as the Shared Prosperity Fund, Local Industrial Strategies, and in England the Stronger Towns Fund and the Future High Street Fund

 We are working with other organisations to support towns and regional bodies to develop strategies to improve the wellbeing of their places.
 Towns will thrive if we focus on developing community wellbeing, where neighbourhoods can live well together, now, and in the future.